raspberrypilearning/cd-sebento-appinv-1/en/step_4.md

 ![](images/Properties-text.png)

 + Change the text in the **Text** box to your question.
-I'm going to go with `What breed is the world's largest dog?` but you can pick any question you like.
-Maybe ask what the first song a band released was, or the score in the last World Cup final!
+I'm going to go with `What country produces the most sugar cane?` but you can pick any question you like.

 Of course, what good is a question if the player doesn't have a chance to answer?
 Now it's time for you to add a few!